HaiderNuur/Data-Analyst-Journey/Foundations: Data, Data Everywhere/Quizzes.md

 # Week Three
 Q1: Fill in the blank: A business decides what kind of data it needs, how the data will be managed, and who will be responsible for it during the _____ stage of the data life cycle.
 A: Plan

 Q2: Question 2
 A data analyst has finished an analysis project that involved private company data.
 They erase the digital files in order to keep the information secure.
 This describes which stage of the data life cycl
 A: Destroy

 Q3: During the capture stage of the data life cycle, a data analyst may use spreadsheets to aggregate data.
 A: False

 Q4: Describe how the data life cycle differs from data analysis.
 A:

 Q5: What actions might a data analytics team take in the act phase of the data analysis process?
 Select all that apply.
 A: Putting a plan into action to solve a business problem, finalizing a strategy based on the analysis

 Q6: Fill in the blank: A formula is a set of instructions used to perform a specified calculation; whereas a function is
 A: A predefined instruction

 Q7: Fill in the blank: To request, retrieve, and update information in a database, data analysts use a
 A: Query

 Q8: Fill in the blank: Structured query language (SQL) enables data analysts to _____ the information in a database.
 Select all that apply.
 A: Retrieve, request, update

 Q9: A data analyst uses a spreadsheet function to aggregate data.
 Then, they add a pivot table to show totals from least to greatest.
 This would happen during which stage of the data life cycle?
 A:analyze

+#Week Four
+Not Needed

+#Week Five

+Q1 : An online gardening magazine wants to understand why its subscriber numbers have been increasing.
+A data analyst discovers that significantly more people subscribe when the magazine has its annual 50%-off sale.
+This is an example of what?
+A: Analyzing customers busying behaviors

+Q2: A doctor’s office discovers that patients are waiting 20 minutes longer for their appointments than in past years.
+In what ways could a data analyst help solve this problem?
+Select all that apply.
+A: analyze the average length of an appointment this year compared to past years, analyze the number of patients seen per day compared to past years, analyze how many doctors and nurse are on stuff at a given time period compared to the number of patients with appointments

+Q3: A problem is an obstacle to be solved, an issue is a topic to investigate, and a question is designed to discover information.
+A: True

+Q4: Fill in the blank: A business task is described as the problem or _____ a data analyst answers for a business.
+A: Question

+Q5: Data-driven decision-making is using facts to guide business strategy.
+The benefits include which of the following?
+Select all that apply.
+A: Using data analytics to find the best possible solution to a problem, combining observation with objective data, getting a complete picture of a problem and its causes

+Q6: It’s possible for conclusions drawn from data analysis to be both true and unfair.
+A: True

+Q7: A data analyst is analyzing fruit and vegetable sales at a grocery store.
+They’re able to find data on everything except red onions.
+If they exclude red onions from the analysis, this would be an example of creating or reinforcing bias.
+A: true

+Q8: Collaborating with a social scientist to provide insights into human bias and social contexts is an effective way to avoid bias in your data.
+A: True